Tim is a specialist corporate lawyer with particular expertise in mergers & acquisitions and capital markets transactions.

 He co-heads the firm’s China Desk, advising Chinese and international clients on investment matters, including obtaining Overseas Investment Office approvals, and is a council member of the New Zealand Private Equity & Venture Capital Association.

 Tim is recognised as a leading lawyer by independent legal directories Chambers Global, Chambers Asia Pacific 2017 and IFLR1000.
-He is also recommended by Legal 500 Asia Pacific 2016.
+He is also recognised as a leading individual by Legal 500 Asia Pacific 2018.

 Tim has advised:

 - NZX Listed Spark on the $106m sale of Telecom Rentals to Australian-owned FlexiGroup